Did you know that distraction is one of the biggest causes of fires in the kitchen?

 Hot oil can catch fire easily, and if it starts to smoke, this means that it is too hot, so it is best to turn the heat off and leave it to cool.
 Over the last 12 months, the Service has attended two inquests related to cooking using oil, and more specifically a hob-based deep fat fryer.

-Sadly, in both cases, two young men from Bestwood and St Anns lost their lives after becoming distracted, and this is why we would always advise you to use a thermostatically controlled deep fat fryer, which can’t overheat, as we would not want you to be the next casualty of cooking.
+one young man from St Anns lost his life after becoming distracted, and this is why we would always advise you to use a thermostatically controlled deep fat fryer, which can’t overheat, as we would not want you to be the next casualty of cooking. .

 Top kitchen safety tips: